andresbasilea/Sysyphus/content/Data Engineering/Data Engineering Fundamentals/Big Data Ecosystem.md

 ![[Pasted image 20241029205012.png]]
 [State of Data Engineering 2024](https://lakefs.io/blog/the-state-of-data-engineering-2024/)

+There are thousands of cloud native applications.
+One way to navigate them is through the Cloud Native Landscape offered by the CNCF.
+To check it out, go here: [CNCF Cloud Native Landscape](https://landscape.cncf.io/)
 ### MapReduce

 Open Source.
 MapReduce is a programming model that uses two functions: map and reduce.
 It is also an implementation of the model with the two functions in a distributed manner, running on clusters of hundreds of computers.
 CREATED AT GOOGLE.